PostHog/posthog.com/contents/tutorials/canary-release.md

 The key to a canary release is hearing from the “canary.”
 Getting feedback and hearing issues is critical to the process whether it is from your team, a limited group of external users, or everyone.
 Setting clear expectations and having channels for communication enables the canary release to work.
 Without them, issues go unreported and cause problems for more users than needed.

 On top of hearing about issues from users, you can see issues in PostHog.
-This looks like key metrics or events decreasing, or the number of errors increasing.
+This may look like key metrics or events decreasing, or the number of errors increasing.
 The benefit of having all your product data in one place is that all your data about your canary release is in one place too.

 You can filter your insights by a feature flag to see how the release is progressing.
-For example, if you are running an experiment on the signup page, it is useful to know if it is improving signup conversion.
+For example, if you are running an experiment on a signup page, it is useful to know if it is improving signup conversion.
 You can set up a funnel for the conversion, then breakdown by the feature flag name.

 ![Funnel](../images/tutorials/canary-release/funnel.png)